antimof/UxPlay/README.md

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

+**-sync** (In Audio-Only (ALAC)) mode: this option synchronizes audio on the server with video on the client, but causes the client to add a delay to account for latency, so pausing the stream will not take effect immediately.
+This can be mitigated by using the `-al` audio latency setting to change the latency (default 0.25 secs) that the server reports to the cient.

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
 (This may be a request made to the AirPlay client, and perhaps will not